fadden/CiderPress2/DiskArc/Disk/Trackstar-notes.md

 ## File Layout ##

 A file holds 40 or 80 tracks.
-Each track occupies $1a00 (6656) bytes.
+Each track occupies $1a00 (6656) bytes:
 ```
 +$0000 / 46: ASCII description of contents, padded with spaces; same on every track
 +$002e / 82: zeroes